simple-crypto/simple-website/organization.md

 based on public data sets, linked to scientific conferences whenever possible.
 A call for contributions aiming at improving the code is open.
 * <strong><em>Gold sponsoring.</em></strong> The code starts to be sponsored for practical use.
-For a period of 5 years, the yearly gold sponsoring enables the code integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
+The yearly gold sponsoring enables the code integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
 After 5 years of gold sponsoring of a code, sponsors receive a perpetual non-copyleft